TouK/nussknacker/docs/components/Sql.md

 As presented in sample configuration above, use `driverClassName: org.apache.ignite.IgniteJdbcThinDriver` in `dbPool` configuration.
-Also make sure that both `org.apache.ignite.IgniteJdbcThinDriver` and `org.hsqldb.jdbc.JDBCDriver` are present in `/lib` directories to run `Sql` component with Ignite.
+Also make sure that both `org.apache.ignite.IgniteJdbcThinDriver` and `org.hsqldb.jdbc.JDBCDriver` are presentin lib directories of both Nussknacker Designer (HSQL is already there) and runtime e.g. Flink to run `Sql` component with Ignite.

 ### Handling typical errors